3. Heal With Sunlight

 Try to get some sun two or three times a week, and use sunscreen on your healthy skin.
 Too much sun (or sunburn) raises your risk of skin cancer and may make your outbreaks worse.

 Talk to your doctor before adding UV therapy to your routine.
 And schedule regular skin checkups to be sure you’re not overdoing it.

-Studies show that stress can inflame psoriasis and increase itching.
-Some people even trace their first outbreak of psoriasis to a very stressful event.
-On the other hand, if you lower stress, you may help reduce your psoriasis symptoms and feel a sense of control.
+Studies show that stress can make psoriasis and itching worse.
+Some people even trace their first outbreak to a very stressful event.
+You might be able to calm symptoms simply by lowering your anxiety.

-There are many ways to attack stress.
+There are many ways to lower stress.
 Build a support system of family and friends.
 Think about what's most important to you and take time for it.
-Practice stress-relief techniques like yoga, meditation, or deep breathing.
-Mind-body techniques like guided imagery and biofeedback can also help you relax.
+Yoga, meditation, and deep breathing help.
+Even a long walk around the neighborhood might calm you.

 - Eat healthy.